GFDRR/rdl-standard/docs/guides/ddh-rdl.md

     - Hazard, Exposure, Vulnerability, Loss (depending on the component type)
     - Flood, Earthquake, Landslide, Tsunami (hazard type)
   - **Topics**: There is currently no topic for risk analytics or climate and disaster risk - leave blank
   - **Collection**: this can only be entered by staff with those rights.
-Provide a list of dataset ID to [Kamwoo Lee](../about/contacts.md#ddh-team) with request to assign data to RDL Colelction.
+Provide a list of dataset ID to [Kamwoo Lee](../about/contacts.md#ddh-team) with request to assign data to RDL Collection.
     ![Screenshot](../img/rdl_ddh4.png)

 Once done, click on `Save as draft`.
 The dataset will appear under `My datasets` list.